Skip to Main Content

 Annotated Bibliographies [section 5.132 of MLA Handbook, 9th Edition]

-Annotations describe or evaluate sources or do both.
+Annotations summarize or evaluate sources or do both.
 They should not rehash minor details, cite evidence, quote the author, or recount steps in an argument.
 Annotations are generally written as succinct phrases.

 In an annotated bibliography, the annotations should generally be no more than one paragraph.
 If however, you need several paragraphs, indent each one but do not add an extra space between paragraphs.
 Follow your instructor's guidelines on the use of phrases or full sentences and the length of annotations.

 The list should be titled Annotated Bibliography or Annotated List of Works Cited.
-Writers may organize the bibliography alphabetically by author or title (as for normal list of works cited), by date of publication, or by subject."
+The annotated bibliography should be arranged alphabetically by author or title just as you would for a Works Cited list.

 If your instructor has different guidelines than those outlined above, follow your instructor's requirements.